How to Call Your Student Loan Servicer

 Income-driven repayment (IDR)

-If your monthly payment feels unmanageable, an income-driven repayment plan can cap it at a percentage of your discretionary income.
-There are several plans — SAVE, PAYE, IBR, and ICR — and your servicer can help you pick the right one.
+If your monthly payment feels unmanageable, an income-driven repayment plan can cap it at a percentage of your income.
+The options are IBR, PAYE, ICR, and the Repayment Assistance Plan (RAP), which became available on July 1, 2026 — your servicer can help you pick.

 What to say